-• applies at all times when the school is providing services or activities directly under the management of Vernon Park Primary School staff.

-$\cdot$ is publicly available on the school website, and a printed copy can be made available via the school office.
+- has been written in line with the Department for Education (DfE) statutory guidance Keeping children safe in education, September 2024, and any other relevant UK legislation and government guidance. - applies at all times when the school is providing services or activities directly under the management of Vernon Park Primary School staff. - is publicly available on the school website, and a printed copy can be made available via the school office.